 Since the introduction of the capital standard policy in 2006, Partnerships BC has been reviewing all capital projects that have \$20 million or more in provincial funding.
-To date, all projects recommended to be a public private partnership have been over \$100 million with the exception of one.
-Therefore, the Province announced a revision to the policy whereby for projects with \$50 million or more of provincial funding, a public private partnership will be considered the base case unless there is a compelling reason to do otherwise.
-For projects with \$20 million to \$50 million in provincial funding, a preliminary project screening will be undertaken to determine if the project has any characteristics that would make it suitable to be delivered as a public private partnership.
+To date, all projects recommended to be a PPP have been over \$100 million with the exception of one; therefore, the Province announced a revision to the policy.
+For projects with \$50 million or more of provincial funding, a PPP will be considered the base case unless there is a compelling reason to do otherwise.
+For projects with \$20 million to \$50 million in provincial funding, a preliminary project screening will be undertaken to determine if the project has any characteristics that would make it suitable to be delivered as a PPP.
 This will assist to streamline and accelerate the planning process for smaller capital projects.

 The Province is implementing an aggressive climate action plan to cut greenhouse gas emissions.
 This plan extends to capital projects in the health care, education, accommodation and cultural sectors, whereby such projects are expected to be designed and built to achieve Leadership in Energy and Environmental Design (LEED) Gold certification.
-Through competition and innovation, the public private partnership delivery model provides a strong mechanism that is being used to help the Province achieve these environmental goals.
+Through competition and innovation, the PPP delivery model provides a strong mechanism that is being used to help the Province achieve these environmental goals.

-In 2008, Partnerships BC expanded its service model to include advisory services during the construction period of public private partnership projects.
-Based upon the experience to date in the procurement phase of major projects, the Board determined that there could be significant benefits from the implementation of best practices on a cross-project basis in the construction phase.
-In 2008, the company entered into engagements to provide construction oversight advisory services to clients in the health and transportation sectors.
+In 2008-09, Partnerships BC expanded its service model to include project implementation advisory services during the design and construction phase of PPP projects.
+Based upon the experience to date in the procurement of major projects, the Partnerships BC Board determined that there could be significant benefits from the implementation of best practices on a cross-project basis in the design and construction phase.
+In 2008-09, the Company entered into engagements to provide project implementation advisory services to clients in the health and transportation sectors.

 Partnerships BC continues to place a high priority on the development of best practices in procurement.
-In 2008, the Board of Directors endorsed comprehensive best practices in the areas of costing, affordability, evaluation and governance.
+In 2008-09, the Board of Directors endorsed comprehensive best practices in the areas of costing, affordability, evaluation and governance.

-For 2009/10, Partnerships BC will continue to explore a range of partnership models to assist clients in the delivery of infrastructure projects in the health, transportation, wastewater and accommodation sectors.
-Since its inception, the company has successfully diversified its product line to include a range of partnership models such as design-build-finance-maintain; design-build-finance-rehabilitate; and, design-build procurement delivery models.
+For 2009-10, Partnerships BC will continue to explore a range of partnership models to assist clients in the delivery of infrastructure projects in the health, transportation, wastewater and accommodation sectors.
+Since its inception, the Company has successfully diversified its product line to include a range of partnership models such as design-build-finance-maintain; design-build-finance-rehabilitate; and, design-build procurement delivery models.

-Over the next year, the company will continue to engage in stakeholder outreach activities to maintain and generate support for the partnership delivery model and associated benefits.
-Partnerships BC will work to increase awareness among clients of new best practices in the costing, affordability, evaluation and governance of public private partnership projects and assist with the implementation of the Province's capital standard policy.
+Over the next year, the Company will continue to engage in stakeholder outreach activities to maintain and generate support for the partnership delivery model and its associated benefits.
+Partnerships BC will work to increase awareness among clients of new best practices in the costing, affordability, evaluation and governance of PPP projects and assist with the implementation of the Province's capital standard policy.

-While creating new partnership opportunities is a focus for Partnerships BC, the benefits to the public and the quality of each partnership is of paramount importance.
-The company places priority upon developing and maintaining high standards of client service and public disclosure; fostering the growth of the public private partnership market; the recruitment and retention of an experienced core of professionals; and, the implementation of sound operational systems to meet governance and financial accountability requirements.
+While creating new partnership opportunities is a focus for Partnerships BC, the benefits to the public and the quality of each PPP project is of paramount importance.
+The Company places priority upon developing and maintaining high standards of client service and public disclosure; fostering the growth of the PPP market; the recruitment and retention of an experienced core of professionals; and the implementation of sound operational systems to meet governance and financial accountability requirements.
 In addition, Partnerships BC will continue to develop and refine its approach to quality assurance throughout its entire product development and client relations process, and will continue to focus on efficiency and productivity.

-The 2009/10-2011/12 service plan continues to be focused on delivering both qualitative and quantitative benefits for British Columbians by:
+The 2009/10-2011/12 Service Plan continues to be focused on delivering both qualitative and quantitative benefits for British Columbians by: